-You and Your Deaf Child: A self-help guide for parents of deaf and hard-ofhearing children (1998, 240 pages) John Adams Gallaudet University Press (see address on page 241) This down-to-earth book focuses on feelings about hearing loss, the importance of communication in the family, and effective behavior management.
+You and Your Deaf Child: A self-help guide for parents of deaf and hard-ofhearing children (1997, 224 pages) J. Adams Gallaudet University Press (see contact information on page 241) This down-to-earth book focuses on feelings about hearing loss, the importance of communication in the family, and effective behavior management.
 Many chapters contain practical activities and questions to help parents learn new skills.
 Appendices include references, general resources, checklists, and guidelines for evaluating educational programs.
-The Young Deaf Child (1999, 214 pages) David M. Luterman and others $\,$ Available from online booksellers.

-This book provides information to guide caregivers in raising a deaf child when hearing loss is discovered.
+The Young Deaf Child (1999, 235 pages) D.M.
+Luterman, E. Kurtzer-White, and R.C.
+Seewald Out of print but may be available from online used book sellers.
+This book provides information to quide caregivers in raising a deaf child when hearing loss is discovered.
 It presents historical information plus the choices that are available so that parents can decide what is right for their family.
 The authors recognize that each family is different and has their own needs, so no one method is advocated over another.